matt-ros/express-boilerplate/README.md

 Complete the following steps to start a new project (NEW-PROJECT-NAME):

-1. Clone this repository to your local machine: `git clone BOILERPLATE-URL NEW-PROJECT-NAME`
+1. Clone this repository to your local machine: `git clone https://github.com/matt-ros/express-boilerplate.git NEW-PROJECT-NAME`
 2. `cd` into the cloned repository
 3. Make a fresh start of the git history for this project: `rm -rf .git && git init`
 4. Install the node dependencies: `npm install`